 At the time of his death, Galimore was the Bears' all-time leading rusher.
 His Number 28 was retired.
 Because he wasn't there, in 1965, the Bears drafted Gale Sayers.
 Sadly, despite drafting both Sayers and Dick Butkus (those two alone made it one hell of a draft), the Bears went downhill, and didn't reach the Playoffs again until 1977, when the next great Bear running back, Walter Payton, came into his own.

 And we'll never know how far Galimore would have taken his civil rights activism.
 Maybe he would have become the 1st black Governor of Florida.
 (There still hasn't been one.
 Then again, there hasn't been one in most States, including my own, New Jersey.)
 In 2000, he would have been 65 years old -- and if he, rather than Jeb Bush, had been Governor...
 Who knows, maybe, we would have had a President William Galimore would have Attorney General Barack Obama in his Cabinet.

-I'm not including Brian Piccolo, the Bear running back who died of cancer in 1970, because the Bears were nowhere near contention at the time, and even if he'd become as great as Sayers (he was good, but he wasn't THAT good), it wouldn't have helped much.
+I'm not including Brian Piccolo, the Bear running back who died of cancer in 1970, because the Bears were nowhere near contention at the time, and even if he'd become as great as Sayers (he was good, but few running backs ever were that good), it wouldn't have helped much.
 Nor am I including Bob Kalsu, the Buffalo Bills lineman who was killed in combat in Vietnam.